 Influenza, or the flu, is a virus that impacts tens of millions of Americans each year.
 For most, the flu is an inconvenience—something that knocks you down for a few days and makes you feel crummy.
 But for some, including children, elderly, and the immunocompromised, the flu can be very serious, causing hospitalization and even death.
 Peak flu season varies year to year but occurs most often between December and February, with the flu “season” running from October to April.
-During the 2022-2023 flu season, the Centers for Disease Control and Prevention (CDC) estimates between 27 - 54 million flu illnesses resulted in 12 - 26 million flu medical visits and 300,000 - 650,000 flu hospitalizations.
-The CDC estimates that between 19,000 to 58,000 individuals died as a result of the flu last season.
+During the 2023-2024 flu season, the CDC estimates that 40 million people were sick with influenza, 18 million people visited a healthcare provider for influenza, 470,000 had influenza-related hospitalizations, and 28,000 influenza-related deaths occurred.

 Despite the heavy burden of influenza each year, there are ways to reduce its impact on individuals, the community, and the healthcare system.
 One critical way to mitigate the risk of influenza is the flu vaccine.
-Each year, scientists develop new flu vaccines to tackle the evolving virus, with as many as 156.2 million to 170 million doses of influenza vaccines prepared for the 2023-2024 season.
+Each year, scientists develop new flu vaccines to tackle the evolving virus, with as many as 148 million doses of influenza vaccines prepared for the 2023-2024 season.
 And for those who receive a flu shot, the vaccination can help prevent infection and reduce the severity of symptoms, especially in at-risk populations.
-During the 2021-2022 flu season, the CDC estimates that the flu vaccine averted 1.8 million symptomatic illnesses, 1 million medical visits, 22,000 hospitalizations, and 1,000 deaths.
+During the 2023-2024 flu season, the CDC estimates that the flu vaccine prevented 9.8 million influenza-related illnesses, 4.8 million medical visits, 120,000 influenza-related hospitalizations, and 7,900 influenza-related deaths.
 Research has found that flu vaccines reduce the risk of an influenza infection by 40-60%.

 Vaccine hesitancy is a complicated issue which can be addressed, but requires sensitivity and community-specific awareness.
 One study on childhood immunization rates and vaccine hesitancy found that vaccine-hesitant parents far outnumber vaccine refusers.
 This group may be more open to discussions about the importance of vaccines, and primary care providers play a key role as a trusted source of medical information.